 Rabbi Michael Mishkin

-Rabbi Mishkin, a native of St. Louis, Missouri, enjoys spending time with congregants of all ages—from the nursery school children to the adults.
-He is dedicated to creating a fun, caring, and relevant vision of Judaism for the TBI community.
+Rabbi Mishkin, a native of St. Louis, Missouri, enjoys spending time with congregants of all ages—from the Preschool school children to the adults.
+He is dedicated to creating a fun, caring, and relevant vision of Judaism for the Temple Beth Israel community.

-Rabbi Mishkin attended the University of Pennsylvania and earned a B.A. in American History.
-Following graduation, he engaged in serious Jewish learning at the Pardes Institute of Jewish Studies, a co-ed Yeshiva in Jerusalem, and at the Jewish Theological Seminary in New York City, where he received his rabbinic ordination in 2001.
+After graduating from the University of Pennsylvania with a B.A. in American History, Rabbi Mishkin deepened his commitment to Jewish learning at the Pardes Institute of Jewish Studies, a co-ed Yeshiva in Jerusalem.
+He then returned to the United States for advanced studies and training at the Jewish Theological Seminary in New York City, receiving his rabbinic ordination in 2001.
 From 2001-2005, Rabbi Mishkin served as the Rabbi and Executive Director of the Hillel at Northwestern University.

-Prior to joining TBI, Rabbi Mishkin served as the Assistant Rabbi and Associate Rabbi at Beth Hillel Congregation Bnai Emunah in Wilmette, Illinois.
+Prior to becoming Rabbi at TBI in 2010, Rabbi Mishkin served as Associate Rabbi at Beth Hillel Congregation Bnai Emunah in Wilmette, Illinois.
 He also served on the Board of Directors for the Solomon Schechter Day School, the Executive Committee of the Chicago Board of Rabbis and the Recruitment Committee at the Chicagoland Jewish High School.
-Rabbi Mishkin currently sits on the UJA-Federation SYNGERY Long Island Rabbinic Advisory Council (LIRAC).
+Rabbi Mishkin currently sits on the UJA-Federation SYNGERY Long Island Rabbinic Advisory Council (LIRAC), and the local Interfaith Council of Port Washington.

-Rabbi Mishkin, his wife Tamara, daughter Lily Miriam, son Benjamin Eli, and Maizy, their black Labrador mix, warmly embrace the congregation and the community of Port Washington.
+Rabbi Mishkin and his family - wife Tamara, daughter Lily Miriam, sons Benjamin Eli and Nathan David. . . and of course Maizy, their black Labrador mix - warmly embrace the TBI congregation and the community of Port Washington.

-A member of the Cantors Assembly, Hazzan Blum has served two Congregations in his long career: Cong.
-B’nai Israel of Staten Island, for two years, and here at Temple Beth Israel where he remains a constant source of love, pride and devotion to our congregation and community.
+A member of the Cantors Assembly, Cantor Blum has served two congregations in his distinguished career on the pulpit.
+He devoted two years as chazzan for Congregation B’nai Israel of Staten Island, and then found his home here at TBI in 1977, where he remains a constant source of love, pride and devotion to our congregation and community.